duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 position.
 You can mostly manage it, but it's slow.

-With one Launchpad you were limited to 9 or 10 frets (depending on the model of Launchpad), so eventually I made this [giant guitar fretboard spread acrosssing three Launchpads](https://youtu.be/WYZlReSKe9Q?si=8gyUIXu4WoL1fQuk).
+With one Launchpad you were limited to 9 or 10 frets (depending on the model of Launchpad), so eventually I made this [giant guitar fretboard spread across three Launchpads](https://youtu.be/WYZlReSKe9Q?si=8gyUIXu4WoL1fQuk).

 ## Version 3